 You don’t have to figure this out on your own.

 Sobriety Fear #8: People won’t like the sober you.

-If you’ve typically required a little social lubricant to lighten up at parties (as many of us have), the thought of navigating social scenes without a some liquid courage is scary.
-This is particularly true for the more introverted among us.
+If you’ve typically required a little social lubricant to lighten up at parties (as many of us have), navigating social scenes without liquid courage can be scary.
+This is particularly true for the introverted among us.

 And then there’s dating.

 Being at a party or trying to find the perfect romantic partner without alcohol is the stuff of nightmares for many people.
 Even people for whom alcohol is not a problem experience this.